ssu-humane/ssu-humane.github.io/_pages/home.md

 ### **Research Areas**

-We focus on LLMs and LVLMs, with particular attention to the human-centered challenges that arise in their real-world application.
+We focus on LLMs, with particular attention to the human-centered challenges that arise in their real-world application.
 Our areas of interest include:
 - Computational Social Science and Cultural Analytics
 - Ethics, Bias, and Fairness
 - LLM agents